-Subject to the limited exceptions set forth in the Program Regulations, all completed Applications shall be submitted to the Loan Committee for evaluation.
-Even if an Applicant meets all of the eligibility criteria in this Chapter 66, the Loan Committee may, in its discretion, choose not to approve any proposed Seismic Safety Loan or to approve any Seismic Safety Loan for less than the amount requested by the Applicant.
+Mayor Breed; Supervisor Peskin BOARD OF SUPERVISORS Subject to the limited exceptions set forth in the Program Regulations, all completed Applications shall be submitted to the Loan Committee for evaluation.
+Even if an Applicant meets all of the eligibility criteria in this Chapter 66, the Loan Committee may, in its discretion, choose not to approve any proposed Loan or choose to approve any Loan for less than the amount requested by the Applicant.